limeplugins/hello-world/readme.md

 This is an example plugin that implements:

 * A custom endpoint that creates a deal, connects it to a company and a coworker, and creates a todo.
-* An event handler that...
+* An event handler that calls a configurable webhook upon receiving an event about the new deal.

 ## Running tests